sunSeekingGoth/MakeSenseWithObsidian/Tutorial/00_Intro.md

 20 mins - settle and intro
 # Situating "Making Sense with Obsidian"
 ## Knowledge base & Research Collection
 Our uses of this tool, being within the context of research,
 - note-taking
 - A centralisation and management system of notes & ideas.
-- using link, connections and data to create your groupings, rhythms and movements within notes.
+- using links, connections and data to create your groupings, rhythms and movements within notes.
 - Using different modes like visualising knowledge.

 ## Why we personally have a knowledge base: